rita-bi/Data-Science-for-Business/README.md

 My work leverages Python, SQL, machine learning libraries (scikit-learn, XGBoost, Keras), and visualisation tools (Matplotlib, Seaborn, Plotly), alongside marketing-focused metrics and experimental design (A/B testing, uplift modelling, cohort analysis).

 💡 **Why It Matters**
-In today’s data-rich environment, businesses need more than dashboards—they need clear, forward-looking answers.
+In today’s data-rich environment, businesses need more than dashboards, they need clear, forward-looking answers.
 This portfolio is built to demonstrate how data science can bridge the gap between raw information and smart commercial decisions.

-Whether it's optimising campaign targeting, boosting retention, or mapping customer journeys, each project tells a story: how data can be turned into strategy.
+Whether it's optimising campaign targeting, boosting retention, understanding sentiments, or mapping customers journeys, each project tells a story: how data can be turned into strategy.